yumx02/StarbucksProject/README.md

 ### Prediction strategy
 When Starbucks sends customers some discount promotions(BOGO and DISCOUNT), the reactions are classified into below:

 view -> complete (success)
-customers check the promotion and react on it.
-It's succes of the promotion offer. view -> NOT complete (fail) customers check the promotion but they don't use it.
+&emsp;customers check the promotion and react on it.
+It's succes of the promotion offer.
+view -> NOT complete (fail)
+&emsp;customers check the promotion but they don't use it.
 Not view -> complete (no_contribute)
-customers don't check the promotion but they use the promotion offer. the offer doesn't affect to the customer however the promotion costs.
+&emsp;customers don't check the promotion but they use the promotion offer. the offer doesn't affect to the customer however the promotion costs.
 Not view -> NOT complete (no_interest)
-customers neither check and use the promotion offer.
+&emsp;customers neither check and use the promotion offer.

 From the perspective of business cost performance, Starbuckswant to increase success and decrease no_contribute.
 I'd like to create a classification ML program to predict how customers react to a certain offer.

 ![screenshot of the output](classifier_output.png)